The persistently low interest rate environment often stirs conversations around the challenges to investors seeking yield and returns.

 If you have a client with one or more homes that might benefit from a making a gift of a retained life estate, please consider The Chicago Community Trust, and let us help you talk through the benefits with your client.

-The end of the year can be a stressful and frenetic time for clients and advisors alike.
+The end of the year can be a stressful and frenetic time for clients and financial advisors alike.
 Getting ahead of planning conversations is always a good idea, as it can make the final months of the year less hectic, more productive and more beneficial to clients and planners.

 For more information, please contact Tim Bresnahan at 312.616.8000 ext.
 158 or by email at email@example.com.